Appearance

 Go to your project

-Run the codemod:
+cd path-to-your-project/Run the codemod:

-npx @next/codemod name-default-component
+npx @next/codemod name-default-componentwithamp-to-config

 Transforms the withAmp HOC into Next.js 9 page configuration.